alex-strobel/DPP-LabManual/Research/Administration/Workflow_research_projects/14_Open_data_and_code.md

 Taken together: there may be reasons for not providing open data, code, and materials, but they are rare (the least so with regard to Open Materials if they are copyrighted) and need to be justified in the manuscript.
 Simply saying "I am currently not in the situation to provide open data, code and materials because my contract ends in a month and I have to get this manuscript submitted" may not be a good idea in terms of Open Science (but it may be a good idea to state it exactly like that if your supervisor has done a bad job in ensuring that your working conditions enabled you to really engage into Open Science practices).

-**Bottom line**: Whenever possible, we provide open data and code so that your analyses can be independently reproduced.
-Whenever possible, we provide the raw data so that other researchers can use our data to examine their research own questions (for that purpose, we will attach an appropriate licence to our data). <!-- insert a page in licence issues somewhere --> Also, we provide a codebook along with our data.
-Or, to put it another way: To provide open data withhout a codebook will be deemed bad scientific practce.
+**Bottom line**: Whenever possible, we provide open data and code so that our analyses can be independently reproduced.
+Whenever possible, we provide the raw data so that other researchers can use our data to examine their own research questions (and for that purpose, we will attach an appropriate licence to our data). <!-- insert a page in licence issues somewhere --> Also, we provide a codebook along with our data.
+To provide open data without a codebook is no good scientific practice.

 [[back](00_How_to_organize_a_research_project.md#organization-of-this-manual)]